Christmas on the Camino de Santiago

 How do we celebrate the 24th & 25th of December?

 The 24th of December, is known as “Nochebuena” or “Christmas Eve”.
-Families use to meet together for dinner, and they sing the Christmas carols (or “Villancicos” in Spanish).
+Families get together for dinner, and they sing the Christmas carols (or “Villancicos” in Spanish).
 Children look forward to the arrival of “the Apalpador” (the Galician Santa Claus).

 The next day, the 25th of December, we celebrate the birth of Jesus with a big family lunch.
 After eating the Christmas sweets (nougats) families use to go to visit the Nativity Scenes (known as “Nacimientos”).
 Children use to play with the presents that Santa has brought to them.